waku-org/docs.waku.org/docs/guides/nwaku/build-source.md

 ./build/wakunode2 --help
 ```

-To learn more about running nwaku, check out these guides:
+To learn more about running nwaku, have a look at these guides:

 - [Run a Nwaku Node](/guides/run-nwaku-node#run-the-node)
 - [Run Nwaku in a Docker Container](/guides/nwaku/run-docker)